Hunter-Open-Source-Club/Constitution/constitution.md

 ## Definitions

-For the purposes of this document let the term Open Source include both permissive (copy center) and reciprocal (copy left) licenses.
+For the purposes of this document and unless the distinction is specified explicitly, let the term Open Source include both permissive (copy center) and reciprocal (copy left) licenses.

+Let Open Source refer to Creative Commons Licenses and other permissive licenses when referring to educational documents such as instructional textbooks.

 ## Article I Name

 The name of this organization will be Hunter's **Open Source Club** or **OSC**.

-The **Hunter Association for the Advancement of Free, Libre, and Open Source Software** was suggested, but discarded because of its verbosity.
+The Hunter **Association for the Advancement of Free, Libre, and Open Source Software** was suggested, but discarded because of its verbosity.
+Before it, Hunter's **Free Software Club** was suggested, but discarded because it is not inclusive of permissive licenses, and suffers from the ambiguity: free might be misinterpreted to be free of charge instead of software **free**dom.

 ## Article II Purpose